chipsalliance/chisel/README.md

  For a detailed description of Firrtl's intermediate representation, see the document "Specification of the Firrtl Language" located in [spec/spec.pdf](https://github.com/ucb-bar/firrtl/blob/master/spec/spec.pdf).

- This repository is in ALPHA VERSION, so many things may change in the coming months.

 #### Wiki Pages and Tutorials

 Useful information is on our wiki, located here: